 4. Paperbark Restaurant, Sydney

 Located in the Casba Building in Waterloo is one of Sydney’s best vegan restaurants.
 The aesthetic and atmosphere at Paperbark is uniquely Australian, with it’s forest of indoor plant-life and natural light which filters through the restaurants glass facade.
-As for the food, it has influences from around the globe but is infused with Australian flair.
+As for the food, it has influences from around the globe infused with Australian flair.
 The fresh, earthy vibe of Paperbark is only accentuated by its support of small-scale producers with Australian ingredients.

 Why should Sydney have all the fun?
 Here are two more top vegan restaurants from around the world.